rolandsfr/portfolio-website/README.md

 ### CMS
    - **Notion**: All the dynamic data is fetched through Notion API using Netlify lambda functions

+### Notice
+Website is currently being reworked starting with fresh modern design and ending with development using latest tehnologies.

 ## License
 [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode)